bennorth/dragon32-invaders-revenge/report.md

 Most (all?) sounds clear `Var_b_PostDrawDelay`, to try to keep the frame rate consistent whether there is a sound playing or not.

+Use of BCD and dedicated instructions (`DAA`) to store and work with score.

 # Refs

 * [Undocumented 6809 opcodes](https://github.com/hoglet67/6809Decoder/wiki/Undocumented-6809-Behaviours)